ktranish/hook/README.md

 # Hook

-**Hook** is a lightweight, flexible, and enterprise-ready TypeScript library for managing HTTP requests.
-Built on the native `fetch` API, it offers a clean API for all HTTP methods, robust global configurations, content-type handling, and lifecycle logging for requests and responses.
+>A lightweight HTTP client built on the Fetch API, designed for flexibility, configurability, and detailed lifecycle logging.

+## About

+**Hook** is a flexible HTTP library built directly on the Fetch API.
+It supports global and local configurations, lifecycle logging, and all HTTP methods, making it an ideal choice for applications that demand granular control over network requests.
+With TypeScript compatibility, hook ensures type safety and an enhanced developer experience.

 ## Features